Frequently asked questions about our emergency kits:

 If school staff already receive education/training regarding administration of epinephrine auto-injectors is there additional education/training regarding the use of the alarmed cabinet?

 The cabinet is very easy to use.
 You just pull off the front and it automatically alarms.
 Then you take the front to the person in trouble.
-The epinephrine auto-injectors are encased behind the front cover of the cabinet.
+The epinephrine auto-injectors or Naloxone are encased behind the front cover of the cabinet.
 Installation instructions and battery replacement type come with the cabinet.
 Teleconferencing or videoconferencing are also available if a site is interested.